Deformations of singular Fano and Calabi-Yau varieties: Introduction

 \subsection{Summary and Outlook}

-We can roughly summarize the above discussion as follows: In both the Fano and the Calabi-Yau case, the deformations are unobstructed provided that all singularities are $1$-Du Bois (in dimension $3$, this is just the assumption of ordinary double points, recovering Theorem \ref{thmK}).
-It is natural to ask if there are more general unobstructedness results in the Calabi-Yau case; a higher dimensional analogue of Theorem \ref{thmN} covering rational but not necessarily $1$-Du Bois singularities is still missing.
-In the Fano case, under some mild assumptions, first order smoothings exist as soon as the singularities are $1$-irrational (in dimension $3$, this just means canonical, or equivalently rational; see Theorem \ref{thm-sing-dim3}).
+We can roughly summarize the above discussion as follows: In both the Fano and the Calabi-Yau case, the deformations are unobstructed provided that all singularities are local complete intersection $1$-Du Bois singularities (in dimension $3$, for isolated hypersurface singularities, this is just the assumption of ordinary double points, recovering Theorem \ref{thmK}).
+Specializing further to isolated hypersurface singularities, in the Fano case, under some mild assumptions, first order smoothings exist as soon as the singularities are $1$-irrational.
+In dimension $3$, this is equivalent to the assumption that the singularities are canonical, or equivalently rational.
 In the Calabi-Yau case, in order for first order smoothings to exist, we need to make an essentially topological assumption about the $1$-liminal singularities (analogous to the condition of \cite{F} for smoothing nodal threefolds).
 Thus, from the point of view of first order smoothings, $1$-liminal singularities are a very natural generalization of ordinary double points of dimension $3$.
 We emphasize that our main technical results, Theorem \ref{maintheorem} and Theorems~\ref{Fano1DB} and ~\ref{unob1}, require almost completely disjoint conditions on the singularities: $1$-irrational singularities for obtaining first order smoothings, $1$-Du Bois for obtaining lifts to higher order deformations.
 Only the $1$-liminal case satisfies both conditions.